 - 1. At a command prompt from the lmadmin installation directory on the machine, enter lmadmin.
 No specials command-line options are required. - 2.
 Open the Imadmin user interface.
-For instructions, see Accessing the License Server Management Interface in Chapter 9, License Server Manager "Imadmin". - 3.
-From the lmadmin user interface's main window, click Administration to open the Administration page, and sign in with your administrator credentials. - 4.
+For instructions, see Accessing the License Server Management Interface. - 3.
+From the Imadmin user interface's main window, click Administration to open the Administration page, and sign in with your administrator credentials. - 4.
 Go to the Vendor Daemon Configuration tab. - 5.
 Click Import License File. - 6.
 Select and import the license file.

 Note • A status message displayed on the lmadmin user interface lists any follow-up steps you need to perform after the import.
-If the message requests that you start (or restart) the vendor daemon, click Administer for the specific vendor daemon on the Vendor Daemon Configuration tab; and then click Stop or Start.
+If the message requests that you start (or restart) the vendor daemon, click Administer for the specific vendor daemon on the Vendor Daemon Configuration tab; and then click Stop or Start